 Please pray for the good work of the JPII Institute, the JP II Shrine, the Missionary Oblates of Mary Immaculate, and our work to make John Paul II’s teachings accessible to those we work with.

-Photographs of the Basilica of the National Shrine of the the Immaculate Conception, Washington, D.C., are used with permission of the BNSIC.Tags: Marital Spirituality, Vatican
+Photographs of the Basilica of the National Shrine of the the Immaculate Conception, Washington, D.C., are used with permission of the BNSIC.Tags: Marital Spirituality, Theology of the Body, Vatican